 The first thing you should look to spend money on is a copy of the relevant standard itself.
 The requirements document is a must-have, otherwise you won’t be sure exactly what it is you’re trying to achieve conformance to.
 For each standard there are a number of supporting codes of practice which can add to your knowledge of how to approach the requirements.
 For ISO/IEC 27001 there is ISO/IEC 27002, for ISO/IEC 20000 Part 1 there is Part 2 and for ISO22301 there is ISO22313.
 Each of these is highly desirable for understanding each of the relevant requirements standards.
 Beyond these there is a long list of other standards documents that may help to fill in the gaps in areas such as risk assessment, implementation approach, scope and many more, depending on how much help you need and your budget.

-Standards vary in price but are generally around GBP 100 or so and can be bought from a variety of sources, often the cheapest being the ISO website itself.
+Standards vary in price but are generally around GBP 100 or so and can be bought from a variety of sources, including the ISO website.

 Probably your biggest expense in real terms will be the time of existing employees, not only in putting additional procedures etc. in place but also perhaps in running them on an ongoing basis.
 You could estimate this cost on an hourly or a daily rate basis and it will depend upon how much work is involved in your particular organization to get to the point where it is conformant with your standard of choice.
 Some of the time may be judged to be part of existing roles and therefore not an additional cost, whilst in some cases new roles may be defined and recruited to, possibly making cost estimation more straightforward.
 Depending on how budgets work in your organization, this cost may or may not be required to made visible at the project signoff stage.